6th Annual Biopharmaceutical Research & Development Symposium

 In addition, external speakers will be presenting their cutting-edge work on HIV and other infectious diseases.
 Attendees will learn about these projects and techniques in the field of drug discovery and infectious diseases.

 Who should attend?

-Scientists in both academia and industry who desire to learn the current issues and perspectives in the practice of “Genome Editing and Silencing for Precision Medicines” from scientific, industrial and regulatory perspectives.
+Scientists in both academia and industry who desire to learn the current issues and perspectives in the research of infectious diseases.
+Also, students in the PharMD program that are interested in research careers should also attend.

 Reports of original data should include an abstract of no more than 500 words including background, methods, results and conclusions.
 Figures and illustrations are not allowed.
 As font, please use Arial, size 11.
 Abstracts chosen for poster presentation at the symposium must be prepared in advance on a poster board, 8 feet wide by 4 feet high (2.44 x 1.22 meters) (Landscape Orientation).

 - Courtney Fletcher, PharMD (U. Nebraska Medical Center)

 - Jennifer Kiser, PharMD (U. of Colorado)